Sachin Tendulkar takes a breather during his epic innings 98 against Pakistan in the 2003 World Cup match at Centurion, South Africa © Getty Images

 The atmosphere on the ground was so heavy with passion and adrenaline that each spectators felt tremors passing through their spine.
 It was as if every spectator had been metamorphosed into a cricketer playing in the match; it was not a battle of eleven versus eleven anymore – it was a team of millions taking on another.
 And the neutrals — people from countries other than the two involved — could not concentrate in whatever they were doing.
 Everyone in the world of cricket was entranced by the one contest that toys with the hormones of billions — India versus Pakistan.

 After a solid start, Taufeeq was bowled by Zaheer in the 11th over.
-Abdur Razzaq, promoted to No 3, hung around, but soon edged one to Rahul Dravid off Ashish Nehra.
-Inzamam-ul-Haq was run out, not for the first time, and though Yousuf Youhana — later known as Mohammad Yousuf — did not get big scores, Pakistan still reached 195 for four after 40 overs, with Anwar past his hundred.
+Abdur Razzaq, promoted to No. 3, hung around, but soon edged one to Rahul Dravid off Ashish Nehra.
+Inzamam-ul-Haq was run out, not for the first time, and though Yousuf Youhana (not yet Mohammad Yousuf) did not get big scores, Pakistan still reached 195 for 4 after 40 overs, with Anwar past his hundred.

 Virender Sehwag and Sachin Tendulkar walked out to being India’s reply.
-After watching a couple of balls carefully, Wasim Akram bowled one slightly short of a good-length.
+After watching a couple of balls carefully, Wasim bowled one slightly short of a good-length.
 With lightning-fast footwork, Tendulkar moved on to the back-foot and punched it past extra-cover for a boundary.
-A billion Indians, crouched in front of the television, cheered nervously, waiting with bated breath for Akram’s comeback.
-After Tendulkar took a single, Sehwag hit Akram to third-man for another four.
+A billion Indians, crouched in front of the television, cheered nervously, waiting with bated breath for Wasim’s comeback.
+After Tendulkar took a single, Sehwag hit Wasim to third-man for another four.

-Shoaib Akhtar shared the new ball with Akram.
-Shoaib — the fastest bowler in the world, the man his captain (one of the greatest fast bowlers of all times himself) had considered to be a worthier bowling partner to Akram than himself.
+Shoaib Akhtar shared the new ball with Wasim.
+Shoaib — the fastest bowler in the world, the man his captain (one of the greatest fast bowlers of all times himself) had considered to be a worthier bowling partner to Wasim than himself.

 The great man walked up to Sehwag.
 Then, they nodded at each other, smiled and went back to their respective positions.
 Shoaib pitched the next ball up; Tendulkar shuffled across a bit and let his bat kiss the ball; it raced like a white speck to the square-leg boundary.
 Shoaib pitched the next one up as well, and Tendulkar shuffled again.
 Bat met ball, the television spectators saw the full blade of the MRF logo, and the ball sped past mid-on towards the sight-screen for another four.
 Shoaib was wrecked in his first over.

-After another decent over from Akram, Waqar came along to replace Shoaib.
-Sehwag delivered a potent upper-cut off his first delivery, and the ball flew over point for a six.
-After they crossed over, Tendulkar flicked Waqar off his hips for another four.
-Sehwag hit Akram for two fours in the next over, and at the end of five overs, India were fifty without loss.
+After another decent over from Wasim, Waqar came along to replace Shoaib.
+Sehwag delivered a potent upper-cut off his first delivery, and the ball flew over point for six.
+After they crossed over, Tendulkar flicked Waqar off his hips for four.
+Sehwag hit Wasim for 2 fours in the next over.
+At the end of 5 overs, India were fifty without loss.